10 Must-know Points for Canadian Migrants

-So, you are all geared up for your Canadian dream but are you aware of the things that you should keep in mind before landing in the country of opportunities?
-Well, if you are not, after reading this blog you will be.
+So, you’re all geared up for your Canadian dream, but are you aware of the things you should keep in mind before landing in the country of opportunities?
+Well, if you are not, after reading this blog, you will be.
 Canada is an expensive yet a beautiful country.

 Lots of skilled professionals and students migrate to Canada almost every month.
 Canada and its provinces invite skilled professional workers to migrate to Canada every year.
-For new migrants to Canada, there are certain key points that will help them strive better in the initial days of migration.
+For new migrants to Canada, there are specific key points that will help them thrive better in the initial days of migration.

 1. Cost of Living In Canada

 Before stepping into your destined city, you must research enough about the cost of living in that particular city.
-Different cities in Canada can be expensive or cheaper.
+Different cities in Canada can be more expensive or less expensive.

-Cities like Toronto and Vancouver can be extremely expensive for new migrants.
-The high salary that most Canadian employers offer compensates the cost of living.
-Montreal is cheaper than other cities but not by a huge margin.
+Cities like Toronto and Vancouver can be costly for new migrants.
+The high salary that most Canadian employers offer compensates for the cost of living.
+Montreal is less expensive than other cities, but not by a significant margin.

 1. Taxation in Canada

 Taxes are levied at multiple levels in Canada.
 The provincial and federal government both collect income taxes.
-While signing up for an employment, you must take into account the tax deduction on your salary in order to find your gross salary and net salary.
+While signing up for employment, you must take into account the tax deduction on your salary to find your gross pay and net salary.

-You can also get a tax refund at the end of the fiscal year but this solely depends upon your employment term and status.
+You can also get a tax refund at the end of the fiscal year, but this solely depends on your employment term and status.

 You should also take into account the items or services you pay for in Canada.
-Taxes are levied on items, services, and the actual price of an item or service will be more than actual.
+Taxes are levied on items and services, and the actual price of an item or service will be more than the actual price.

 1. Job Opportunities in Canada

 You may also want to take up a job that is not relevant to your professional background.
-This will ensure that you are earning something for your survival while looking for that dream job that fits your profession.
+This will ensure that you are earning something for your survival while searching for that dream job that aligns with your profession.

 You should adapt yourself to be a Canadian.
 This means you need to form your job resume in Canadian standard.
 You should also build networks in Canada that will help you in hunting jobs easily.